NoahGX/Confusable-Expressions/README.md

 ## Notes
 - Ensure that all dependencies are installed before running the notebook.
-- This is a lower-level understanding of probabilistic language models and Python programming.
+- This is a lower-level understanding of probabilistic language models.